 Fiduciary funds are used to account for resources held for the benefit of parties outside the Township.
 Fiduciary Funds are not reflected in the government-wide financial statement because the resources of those funds are not available to support the Township's own programs.
 A private-purpose trust fund is the Township's only fiduciary fund type.
-The Fiduciary Fund financial statement can be found on page 20 of this report.
+The Fiduciary Fund financial statements can be found on pages 20 and 21 of this report.